Install Medusa with create-medusa-app

 In this document, you’ll learn how to use

-create-medusa-app to create a Medusa project with the 3 main components of Medusa.
+create-medusa-app to create a Medusa project with the three main components of Medusa.

-As explained in the Introduction guide, Medusa is composed of 3 different components: the headless server, the storefront, and the admin dashboard.
+Medusa is composed of three different components: the headless server, the storefront, and the admin dashboard.

-However, if you’re interested in using Medusa’s starters for the 3 components, you can easily make use of the
+However, if you’re interested in using Medusa’s starters for the three components, you can make use of the

 create-medusa-app command instead of creating each separately.